EvgenyKislyy/nest-demo/README.md

 You can change low, hight, target themperatures (C) of thermostate, and on/off security mode

-"Security mode on" means that thermostates are off when smoke protection in alarm or warning state, and continue its operation after smoke protection returns to normal state (to prevent fire expansion)
+"Security mode on" means that thermostate is off when smoke protection in alarm or warning state, and continue its operation after smoke protection returns to normal state (to prevent fire expansion)

 "Security mode off" means that thermostat do nothing when smoke protection transforms into alarm or warning state